 Install and configure OCI CLI

-At step we have created the instance "deploymentmachine" which we would be using for installing and configuring OCI CLI.
+At step "Create instance" we have created the instance "deploymentmachine" which we would be using for installing and configuring OCI CLI.

 Preparation for next steps